JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

     <p><strong>Ongoing:</strong> Ask for new reviews every single week.
 Upload new photos monthly.
 Respond to all reviews within 24 hours.
 Post weekly updates.</p>

     <h2>The Bottom Line</h2>
-    <p>Your Google Business Profile is free advertising that works 24/7.
+    <p>Your Google Business Profile is {free} advertising 24/7.
 But only if you use it right.</p>
-    <p>Your competitors are getting calls because they didn't stop at claiming.
-They add detailed information, respond to customers, update photos and now they're ranking above you.</p>
+    <p>Competitors are getting calls because they didn't stop at claiming.
+They add the tedious information, respond to customers and upload photos.
+Now they're ranking above you.</p>
     <p>The good news?
 This is all fixable.
-You don't need to hire an expensive agency.
 You don't need technical skills.
 You just need to follow this checklist and do the work.</p>
     <p>Complete your profile.
 Upload photos.
 Get reviews.
+Respond to them.
 Post updates.
-Respond to customers.
-Do this consistently and watch your ranking improve.</p>
+Do it consistently and watch your ranking soar.</p>

     </article>
 </div>